freund17/media-manager/docs/modules.md

         - remove tags form files
         - disable tag-inheritance for specific files or folders

-### cdn-source
+### mmm-cdn-source

 - allows linking to data from a content-delivery-network
 - supports 2 modes:
     1. All media must be added manually (link, title, description, tags)
-    2. Given a root url, a structure like the `local-folder-loader` is expected.
+    1. Given a root url, a structure like the `local-folder-loader` is expected.
 In this case, a `meta.json` in every directory is required.
 Only files and directories mentioned in `meta.json` will be discovered.

-### web-dav-source
+### mmm-web-dav-source

 - allows linking to a web-dav source
 - Given a root url, a structure like the `local-folder-loader` is expected.

-### media-hub-source
+### mmm-media-hub-source

 - allows linking to another media-hub
 - if not forbidden by the other media hub